Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/passcode.md

 0xffd33f68:	0x61616179
 ```

 We can see that is the same word `yaaa`.
-This proves that we can overwrite the value of `passcode1`.
+This proves that we have overwritten the value of `passcode1`.